peteroupc/html3dutil/doc/H3DU.Lights.md

 ambient color as well as data on one or more light sources.
 When constructed, the list of light sources will be empty.

+NOTE: The default shader program assumes that all colors specified in this object are in the sRGB color space (linear RGB with a gamma correction exponent of 1/2.2).

 ### Members

 * [.MAX_LIGHTS](#H3DU.Lights.MAX_LIGHTS)<br>Maximum number of lights supported